phierhager/deep-learning-cats/README.md

 These functions can be used to train a neural network to classify binary images as cats or non-cats.
 The codebase can be extended to classify other types of images by modifying the `load_data` function to load the appropriate dataset.

+## References

+Inspired by Andrew Ng's "Neural Networks and Deep Learning" course on Coursera.